malbert131/BioPass/README.md

 nodeServer folder holds the JavaScript API and source code for the voice authentication and text-to-speech algorithms

 pythonServer folder holds the flask API and source code for the face verification algorithm

+  - face profile for facial recognition is enrolled in **addPerson.py**
+    - face profile is enrolled when user registers a new account

+  - face profile is compared to inputted image in **verification.py**
+    - Facial verification for sign-in page is done in this algorithm